winitzki/scall/tutorial/programming_dhall.md

 That limitation will ensure that all computations terminate, as Dhall requires.

 The type signature of `fold` is a generalization of `List/fold` to arbitrary recursion schemes.
-We have seen its type signature when we considered fold-like aggregations for Church-encoded data:
+We have seen `fold`'s type signature when we considered fold-like aggregations for Church-encoded data:

 ```dhall
 fold : Church F → ∀(r : Type) → (F r → r) → r
 ```

 For Church encodings, `fold` is an identity function because the type `Church F` is the same as `∀(r : Type) → (F r → r) → r`.
-For greatest fixpoints (`GFix F`), the signature of `fold` in a different programming language would be:
+For greatest fixpoints (`GFix F`), the analogous signature of `fold` would be:

 ```dhall
 fold : GFix F → ∀(r : Type) → (F r → r) → r  -- Will not work in Dhall.